 Did you know 9 out of 10 MBA Admissions decisions are made using a GMAT score?
 We can give you access to quality online content to prepare for GMAT Focus.
 We are the most reviewed GMAT prep company on the GMAT club with more than 2700+ reviews and have delivered 10x 700+ scores than the average GMATClub partner.
 Why don’t you take a free trial and judge it for yourself?

-The table above compares the number of ability points assigned to various percentile segments in GMAT Focus vs. the classic GMAT.
-The GMAT Focus edition assigns 20 ability points to the top 25 percentile of test takers.
-This is 40% more ability points than the classic GMAT.
+This redistribution represents a significant shift in how candidate abilities are measured and reported.
+The Focus Edition assigns 20 ability points to the top 25 percentile of test takers—a 40% increase from the classic GMAT’s 14 points.
 This means that the GMAT Focus edition can do a much more precise assessment of your ability than the classic GMAT.
-Most of this improvement has come from two changes:
+This improvement stems from two major enhancements:

 - A much-improved Quant scoring architecture